data11y/SU-IST707-Group_Project/group project proposal_2.07.md

 - Impact of weather on transportation choices

 ## Stakeholder Needs
-- Riders: Need accurate price predictions for better decision-making.
+- **Riders**: Need accurate price predictions for better decision-making.
-- Rideshare Platforms: Seek to optimize pricing based on transit alternatives.
+- **Rideshare Platforms**: Seek to optimize pricing based on transit alternatives.
-- City Planners: Can use insights to improve transit reliability and pricing structures.
+- **City Planners**: Can use insights to improve transit reliability and pricing structures.

 ## Feeback
 While integrating weather data with rideshare pricing is common, the impact of other transportation modes is often overlooked.
 We believe MTA subway delays significantly influence rideshare demand.
 Since surge pricing algorithms are proprietary, our approach aims to incorporate transit alternatives into predictive models, offering NYC residents insights into potential rideshare price fluctuations and alternative commuting options.